Canned Pumpkin for Dogs and Cats

 The amount of canned pumpkin that you add to your pet’s meal will vary based on the species (dog or cat) and your pet’s size.
 A Chihuahua, for instance, may only need a couple of teaspoons with each meal, whereas a Great Dane may benefit from half a cup of canned pumpkin.

 Before adding canned pumpkin to your pet’s meals, reach out to your veterinarian as a precaution.
 Too much canned pumpkin can lead to lose bowel movements and create an entirely different issue.
+It's also wise to make sure your pet isn't suffering from a more serious gastrointestinal issue such as pancreatitis, which can be life threatening.

 “As with any remedy,” says McConnell, “I recommend consulting with your pet's veterinarian on the amount and the frequency, and following up if you don't see a problem resolve."